Creating a Limited Liability Company (LLC) Under New Jersey Laws

 NJ LLC Member Rights

 A person becomes a member of an LLC when the LLC is formed and they join in.
-When a person joins an LLC, they receive a number of rights.
+When a person joins an LLC, they receive several rights.
 Like a partnership, LLC members generally are involved in the management and operations of the company, but by agreement a member can be released from making decisions for and about the company.
 This lack of control over the day-to-day operations helps shield a member from personal liability thereby protecting him or her from the debts and obligations of the LLC.
 Regardless of the fact a person can be shielded from liability as passive members, all members remain at risk of losing their time and money invested in the LLC.

 As a member of an LLC, your rights and obligations depend largely on the Certificate of Formation, Company By-Laws, Contents of an operating agreement and in the absence of an operating agreement, state statutes.
 When evaluating your specific member rights, one should always check these documents first.
 If you have a well written membership agreement your rights may include: